Shakespeare Summer School

 Course overview h3>

 Our Shakespeare Summer School investigates Shakespeare from an actor's point of view.
-It's an invaluable resource for performers of all ages and experience and our longest running short course, launched 35 years ago.
+It's an invaluable resource for performers of all ages and experience and our longest running short course, launched over 35 years ago.

 The course is for a range of experiences: for seasoned professionals; for those who may be contemplating full-time drama training; for people who simply wish to explore an interest in the craft; and for enthusiasts of any age.

 The course draws on the classical aspects of RADA's core teaching, combining rehearsal of text with classes in essential skills.

 16+.
 Applications by students between the ages of 16 and 17 may need additional references and will be given special consideration by the Course Director.

 Please remember that this is a physically demanding course, and that, while any specific needs will be taken fully into account, and that there is no upper age limit, participants must be reasonably fit.

 Fluent, confident knowledge of the English language is essential.

 You will work in two ‘companies’ of between 12 and 16 people.
 Each company has a professional director.
 You will undertake a detailed scene study on one or more of Shakespeare's plays during the four week course, culminating in an informal sharing with another company.

 In the same group you will have classes in dance, clown, physical performance, stage fighting, basics of Shakespeare acting and a masterclass conducted by a distinguished practitioner.